schneems/rust_macro_tutorial/docs/doc_driven_development.md

 > Skip this if: You are extremely familiar with derive macros and their associated terminology and interfaces.

 A derive macro lets us implement traits on data structures with sensible defaults.
 A popular library that has a derive macro is [`serde`](https://serde.rs/) a (ser)ialiazation/(de)serialization library.
-Here's an example:
+Here's an example using [v1.0.218](https://docs.rs/serde/1.0.218/serde/index.html):

 ```rust
 use serde::{Serialize, Deserialize};